I was a little shocked this week when someone flat out told me that my college degree is why I am able to make money online.

 - I don’t have a college education, so that’s why I don’t make as much money as I want.

-- I never expected to be able to make money online, so even though I want to make $x each month, I just can’t because no one taught me.
+- I never expected to be able to make money online, build a drop ship store etc, so even though I want to make $x each month, I just can’t because no one taught me.

 - She pretends to have an amazing business when in reality she probably doesn’t make much.